Machine Learning on Heterogeneous, Edge, and Quantum Hardware for Particle Physics (ML-HEQUPP): Technology

-Ensembles of Decision Trees - Decision Forests - are a class of Machine Learning models that maintain a good balance of performance and efficient inference in hardware.
-While various flavours of Neural Network architecture excel on low-level data, Decision Forests have remained state of the art in tasks on tabular data \cite{NEURIPS2023_f06d5ebd, grinsztajn2022treebasedmodelsoutperformdeep}, only recently being superseded in performance by transformer architectures.
+Decision Forests (e.g. ensembles of decision trees) are a class of ML models that maintain a good balance of performance and efficient inference in hardware.
+While various flavors of NN architecture excel on low-level data, Decision Forests have remained state of the art in tasks on tabular data \cite{NEURIPS2023_f06d5ebd, grinsztajn2022treebasedmodelsoutperformdeep}, only recently being superseded in performance by transformer architectures.
 At the same time, Decision Forests can be extremely lightweight ML models, making them suitable for constrained inference for edge applications.
 Decision Forests have been shown to be robust against irrelevant features, making them achieve good out-of-the-box performance, and also able to perform well in anomaly detection tasks \cite{finke2023rootstreebasedalgorithmsweakly}.
 In the domain of edge ML brought about by tools such as \hlsfml, CGRA4ML, and SNAC-PAC, Decision Forests especially shine in extremely constrained applications.
 In these cases, resource usage of 100 FPGA LUTs, latency of $\sim${10}{ns}, and power consumption in the mW regime are achievable.